smartrent/elixir-styler/docs/control_flow_macros.md

 Elixir's Kernel documentation refers to these structures as "macros for control-flow".
 We often refer to them as "blocks" in our changelog, which is a much worse name, to be sure.

-You're likely here just to see what Styler does, in which case, please [click here to skip](#if-and-unless) the following manifesto on our philosophy regarding the usage of these macros.
+You're likely here just to see what Quokka does, in which case, please [click here to skip](#if-and-unless) the following manifesto on our philosophy regarding the usage of these macros.

 ## Which Control Flow Macro Should I Use?